fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-changes-english.rst

 Main changes were:

- - in ``Common``, among a large number of other helper functions, now sorted in topic-based subdirectories, smart automatic waiting for file descriptors has been added ; selection of compilation options improved (ex: warning are now treated as errors, at last)
+ - in ``Myriad``, among a large number of other helper functions, now sorted in topic-based subdirectories, smart automatic waiting for file descriptors has been added ; selection of compilation options improved (ex: warning are now treated as errors, at last)

  - in ``WOOPER``, error messages were still more clarified and better pretty-printed, and all the state management functions (like setAttribute/3) are now fully inlined by the compiler, thanks to proper and specific compilation directives (thus no performance penalty at all compared to the legacy macros)